List of fictitious stories in Romance of the Three Kingdoms: Battle of Hulao Pass

 There is no historical record of any engagement taking place at Hulao Pass during that period of time.
 Hulao Pass was an alternative name of Sishui Pass.

-In the novel, Liu Bei, Guan Yu and Zhang Fei participated in the campaign under Gongsun Zan's banner, but the Sanguozhi did not mention Gongsun Zan's involvement in the campaign.
+In the novel, Liu Bei, Guan Yu and Zhang Fei participated in the campaign under Gongsun Zan's banner, but Records did not mention Gongsun Zan's involvement in the campaign.

 Historically, however, there were confrontations between the coalition and Dong Zhuo in which both Dong Zhuo and Lü Bu had participated in personally, with only Sun Jian's forces present on the coalition side.
-Dong Zhuo's biography in the Book of the Later Han (Houhanshu) stated that Lü Bu was defeated in battle twice by Sun Jian:
+Dong Zhuo's biography in Later Han stated that Lü Bu was defeated in battle twice by Sun Jian: